Baked Whole Epoisses De Bourgogne bubbling, gooey, pungent cheese.

 Place the scones in the top of the preheated oven and bake for 20-25minutes, until they are risen and golden brown in colour.

-Once baked remove the scones from the oven and place on a cooling rack – be careful as they will be hot!
+As soon as the scones are baked remove from the oven and place on a cooling rack – be careful as they will be hot!

 These utterly delicious Beauvale Cheese Walnut Scones are perfect served warm, split with butter, a little extra cheese (the contrast between the cold and baked cheese is delicious), or just on their own.
-They taste great cold and so are perfect for packed lunches, picnics and afternoon tea.
+Also they taste great cold and so are perfect for packed lunches, picnics and afternoon tea.

-Due to the higher fat content, the scones will last 3-4 days in an airtight container and I have successfully frozen similar scones for up to one month.
+Since these scones have higher fat content, they will last 3-4 days in an airtight container.
+Also I have successfully frozen similar scones for up to one month.
 To refresh, defrost and place in a warm oven for 5-10 minutes and they’ll taste as though they’ve been freshly baked.

 If you have enjoyed this Beauvale Cheese Walnut Scones recipe here are some others you may also like: